More About CHEF_MEG

 This simple and delicious appetizer is very festive--red and green for the holidays.

-Think outside the pie!
-This pumpkin smoothie is a sweet and healthy treat that kids will love.
+This pumpkin smoothie is a sweet and healthy treat perfect for cooler months.

 This fruit crisp is equally delicious when made on the backyard grill or eaten around a campfire.
 Use any combination of fruits in these simple packets.